deanglukler/_hw/databases/mongo.md

 ### Select database

-use DBName
+- use DBName
-- will create that db once data is inserted, or switch to it
+//will create that db once data is inserted, or switch to it

-_

-db
+- db
-- To display the database you are using, type db:
+To display the database you are using, type db:

-_

-show collections
+- show collections
-- might show collections i dunno?
+might show collections i dunno?

 ---